hoangduytran/blender-manual/manual/extensions/getting_started.rst

    #   "1998 Company Name",
    # ]

    # Optional list of supported platforms.
-If ommitted, the extension will be available in all operating systems.
+If omitted, the extension will be available in all operating systems.
    # platforms = ["windows-amd64", "macos-arm64", "linux-x86_64"]
    # Other supported platforms: "windows-arm64", "macos-x86_64"